Guide to anxiety travel insurance

 In fact, some people might also specifically suffer from ‘travel anxiety’ as a result of a sudden change in surroundings, daily routine – or even simply the thought of boarding an aircraft and flying.
 This may therefore cause some people to suddenly cancel their travel plans on the last minute – which is a key consideration taken into account in anxiety travel insurance policies.

-You should declare anxiety during the process of purchasing travel insurance.
+You may have to declare anxiety during the process of purchasing travel insurance.
 As a pre-existing medical condition, specific elements related to anxiety might not apply in a standard medical travel insurance policy.

 With Medical Travel Compared, you can declare anxiety as part of your Medical History during the process of getting a quote.
 Once you do – you’ll be asked a number of questions to help us determine the nature of your specific anxiety.